 SCSS is one of the most beneficial investment options for senior citizens, given its security of capital, high returns, and also the tax benefit it attracts.

 The principal amount deposited in an SCSS account is eligible for tax deductions under Section 80C of the Income Tax Act, 1961, up to the limit of Rs.
 1.5 Lakh.
 However, this exemption is applicable only under the existing tax regime.
-It is not allowed if an individual chooses to file tax returns under the new system introduced in Union Budget 2020.
+It is not allowed if an individual chooses to file tax returns under the new system introduced in Union Budget 2021.

+The interest received is, however, subject to taxation as per the applicable slab of the concerned taxpayer.
 Besides, if an individual’s interest income in a year exceeds Rs.
 50,000, then it is subject to Tax Deducted at Source (TDS).

 If individuals make partial withdrawals from their SCSS account after one year of account opening, then penalty charges will not apply.